open-mmlab/mmaction2/README.md

   </tr>
 </table>

 Datasets marked with * are not fully supported yet, but related dataset preparation steps are provided.
+A summary can be found on the [**Supported Datasets**](https://mmaction2.readthedocs.io/en/latest/supported_datasets.html) page.

 ## Benchmark